Nutramax Laboratories Veterinary Sciences, Inc.

 Category Examples Collected A. Identifiers.
 A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.
 YES B. Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).
 A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 Some personal information included in this category may overlap with other categories.
 YES C. Protected classification characteristics under California or federal law.
 Age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).
 NO D. Commercial information.
-Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
-YES E. Biometric information.
+Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies YES E. Biometric information.
 Genetic, physiological, behavioral, and biological characteristics, or activity patterns used to extract a template or other identifier or identifying information, such as, fingerprints, faceprints, and voiceprints, iris or retina scans, keystroke, gait, or other physical patterns, and sleep, health, or exercise data.
 NO F. Internet or other similar network activity.
 Browsing history, search history, information on a consumer’s interaction with a website, application, or advertisement.
-NO G. Geolocation data.
-Browsing history, search history, information on a consumer’s interaction with a website, application, or advertisement.
-NO H. Sensory data.
+YES G. Geolocation data.
+Physical location or movements.
+YES H. Sensory data.
 Audio, electronic, visual, thermal, olfactory, or similar information.
-NO I. Professional or employment-related information.
+YES I. Professional or employment-related information.
 Current or past job history or performance evaluations.
 YES J. Non-public education information (per the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232g, 34 C.F.R.
 Part 99)).
 Education records directly related to a student maintained by an educational institution or party acting on its behalf, such as grades, transcripts, class lists, student schedules, student identification codes, student financial information, or student disciplinary records.
 YES K. Inferences drawn from other personal information.
 Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
-NO
+YES

 We obtain the categories of personal information listed above from the following categories of sources:

 - Directly from you.
-For example, when you contact our customer service department, or provide your information to us at a tradeshow or via social media.
+For example, when you contact our customer service department (which may be recorded) or provide your information to us at a tradeshow or via social media.

 - Directly and indirectly from activity on our Websites.
-For example, when you create an account on our Websites, order a product from our online store, or submit a question on our Contact Us webpage.
+For example, from observing your actions on our Website or when you create an account on our Websites, order a product from our online store, or submit a question on our Contact Us webpage.

 - From third-parties that interact with us in connection with the services we perform.
-For example, from customer concern call centers or background check services.
+For example, from customer concern call centers or background check services or advertising vendors.